 Big Lipped Alligator Moment: The "Cake Song", where the five Puella Magi chant a bizarre nursery rhyme guessing game to Bebe, accompanied by equally bizarre and dissonant background music.

-With the release of the film, the comparisons to The End Of Evangelion have become even more blatant, as the film is eerily similar to it in terms of themes, Nightmare Fuel, and even the ending.
-There's also the Out-of-Genre Experience that both series now have.
+With the release of the film, the comparisons to The End Of Evangelion have become even more blatant, as the film is eerily similar to it in terms of themes, Nightmare Fuel, and the ending.

 The Rika and Homura parallels are now even more apparent, especially since Homura has basically become her own Bernkastel.

-Draco in Leather Pants: Homura easily reached this status upon becoming Homucifer, kicking Kyubey's system to the curb and manipulating Madokami's, thus creating a new universe and system altogether and ensuring an Everyone Lives ending, despite her imprisoning Madoka and suppressing her powers as Madokami, and telling her that if she continues to think selflessly and follow duty above all else, she and Homura will become enemies someday.
+Draco in Leather Pants: Homura easily reached this status upon becoming Akuma Homura, kicking Kyubey's system to the curb and manipulating Ultimate Madoka's, thus creating a new universe and system altogether and ensuring an Everyone Lives ending, despite her imprisoning Madoka and suppressing her powers as Ultimate Madoka, and telling her that if she continues to think selflessly and follow duty above all else, she and Homura will become enemies someday.
 It helps that she's Ambiguously Evil.

 Kyoko and Sayaka: Like in the anime, Kyoko is most definitely implied to have romantic feelings for Sayaka - and these are basically confirmed by their scene together in the movie's climatic battle - and Sayaka says that her one regret was that she wasn't able to spend more time with Kyoko in their previous meetings.
 However, the movie changes up their relationship to be more friendly, unlike the anime where the two constantly fought over things: in the movie, there is a definite strong, mutual respect and friendship to their relationship now, and the two fight together as a duo team.
 It should also be noted that the two are living together in the same house now, which depending on how you look at it, may be either romantic subtext or not.